ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   f = \a -> (a :: a)
   --              ^ warning here

-In all of the ``a`` uses except for the last one there is no punning, because if Haskell had a single unified namespace, in the type signature, top-level ``a`` would be shadowed by explicitly bound type variable ``a``, and in the expression ``a`` variable bound in the lambda would shadow the type variable.
+In all the ``a`` uses except for the last one there is no punning, because if Haskell had a single unified namespace, in the type signature, top-level ``a`` would be shadowed by explicitly bound type variable ``a``, and in the expression ``a`` variable bound in the lambda would shadow the type variable.
 In the very last case, however, currently, the ``a`` would refer to the type variable, but if Haskell had a single namespace it would refer to the term-level variable.
-Thus the warning is triggered.
+Thus, the warning is triggered.

 Note that the ``-Wpun-bindings`` warning also triggers for the ``\a -> ...`` binder.